harpalnitk/fireship-react-course/README.md

  each time state changes functional component is evaluated again so if http request is there in component it will run again and again.

+ ### useReducer
+ to manage to linked useStates together

+ ### useContext()
+ useContext() hook to fetch context and AuthContext.Provider wrapping on component for wrapping context on all components and their childrens

+# Limitations
+not optimized for high frequency changes

+## Hooks
+1. call in component function
+or in Custom Hooks

+2. must call react hooks at the top level of component. don't call them in nested functions or block statements